rieckpil/progmot/content/post/writing-a-book-remotely.md

 (first Poc, outline chapters, start writing, some technical hints on the worklfow, why Leanpub)

 We then started to met constantly every two weeks via Zoom and created a Slack workspace for communication and coordination.
 We organized ourselves in a Scrum-like setup and planned our two week _sprints_ with a Trello board.
-These bi-weekly Zoom calls were a mix of a daily, review and planning session.
+These bi-weekly Zoom calls were a mix of a daily review, and a planning session.

-There wasn't any story point or product owner, we were all intrinsically motivated to get stuff done and got a positive peer pressure as everyone was reporting what they achieved in the last two weeks.
+There wasn't any story point or product owner, we were all intrinsically motivated to get stuff done and used positive peer pressure, as everyone was reporting what they achieved in the last two weeks.

-As a first step, we wanted to develop a small proof of concept application to explore which areas we can write about.
-We wanted our readers complete the journey from only a bit about AWS to having an automated CI/CD pipeline that deploys their application to production.
+As a first step, we wanted to develop a small proof of concept application to explore which areas we could write about.
+We wanted our readers to complete the journey from knowing only a bit about AWS to having an automated CI/CD pipeline that deploys their application to production.

-For the tech-stack we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.
+For the tech-stack, we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.

 Besides, exploring AWS services on the go, every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.

-Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
+Once we had a working sample application running on AWS and we were confident that the topic we were about to write added value, we started writing the book.
 We first sketched out a table of contents and started working on the different chapters in parallel.

 We created a new AWS account for this project, and added three IAM users for us.
-Next, we created a GitHub organization that acts as an umbrella container for all related code repositories for this eBook project.
+Next, we created a GitHub organization that acted as an umbrella container for all related code repositories for this eBook project.

 We more or less split this PoC time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
 Back then we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.